Comment on page

 is spatial frequency.

 represents a phase shift factor, which is important e.g. when a phase plate is used.
+Though the CTF function used by CryoSPARC is two-dimensional (to account for astigmatism, third, and fourth order aberrations), it reduces to the above expression in the simplest case where both defoci are equal and higher-order aberrations are absent.
 Notice that the cosine argument is a function of defocus, so defocus affects the relative strength of different spatial frequencies in the resulting image.
 In practice, low defocus tends to lead to less contrast at low spatial frequencies.
 Given the amount of noise present in cryo-EM images, this means that particles at low defocus are harder to see and pick out (both manually and algorithmically) than particles at high defocus.
 For an example of this phenomenon, see the figure below.

 Example (synthetic) particle images at various defocus values.